-On January 26, 2023, the Company entered into a \$150 million accelerated share repurchase ("2023 ASR") and received 2.1 million shares of the Company common stock at inception of the 2023 ASR, which represented approximately 80% of the expected total shares under the 2023 ASR.
-The settlement of the ASR agreement was completed in two separate transactions on April 26, 2023 and May 4, 2023, where the Company received an additional 0.30 million and 0.31 million shares respectively, determined using the volume-weighted average price of the Company's common stock during the term of the 2023 ASR.
+On January 26, 2023, the Company entered into a \$150 million accelerated share repurchase ("January 2023 ASR") and received 2.1 million shares of common stock at inception of the January 2023 ASR, which represented approximately 80% of the expected total shares under the January 2023 ASR.
+The settlement of the January ASR agreement was completed in two separate transactions on April 26, 2023 and May 4, 2023, where the Company received an additional 0.30 million and 0.31 million shares respectively, determined using the volume-weighted average price of the Company's common stock during the term of the January 2023 ASR.

 On August 16, 2022, the Inflation Reduction Act of 2022 (the "Act") was signed into law.
 The Act implements a new excise tax of 1% on the net share repurchases made by the Company effective for share repurchases performed January 1, 2023, or after.
-The Company accrued \$1.2 million regarding the excise tax the first half of 2023 related to the ASR mentioned above.
+The Company accrued \$2.5 million of excise tax related to the two ASR agreements during 2023.

-On April 26, 2022, the Board of Directors authorized the Company to repurchase up to \$225 million of the Company's common stock.
 On July 18, 2023, the Board of Directors authorized a new \$225 million share repurchase program, replacing the existing \$225 million program authorized in April 2022, and of which \$75 million remained authorized at the time of its replacement.
 The program authorized in July 2023 allows the Company to repurchase its shares opportunistically from time to time.
 The Company may utilize various methods to effect any repurchases, including open market transactions, privately negotiated transactions, transactions structured through investment banking institutions, including accelerated share repurchases, or a combination of the foregoing, some of which may be effected through Rule 10b5-1 plans.
 The price and timing of any future purchases under the share repurchase program will depend on factors such as levels of cash generation from operations, the volume of stock option exercises by employees, cash requirements for acquisitions, dividends, economic and market conditions and stock price, and such repurchases may be discontinued at any time.